himanshu-shakya/EchoNote/README.md

 ## Feedback

 We value your feedback!
 If you have any suggestions, feature requests, or encounter any issues while using EchoNote, please don't hesitate to reach out to us.
-You can contact our support team at [support@example.com] or submit a GitHub issue [here].
+You can contact our support team at [sagarshakya119@gmail.com] or submit a GitHub issue [here].

-## Contributors

-- John Doe (@johndoe)
-- Jane Smith (@janesmith)